openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

     * Time in seconds between failed Websocket connect attempt and another attempt to connect.
 Websocket connection is established before authentication and data transfer.
 It can usually fail due to unreachable Miniserver.
     * Range: 0-600 s, default: 10 s
 * _Response timeout_
     * Time to wait for a response from Miniserver to a request sent from the binding.
 A request can be any of: websocket connect request, credentials hashing key request, configuration request, enabling of state updates (until initial states are received).
-If this time passed without the expecte reaction from the Miniserver, connection will be closed.
+If this time passed without the expected reaction from the Miniserver, the connection will be closed.
 A new connection attempt may be made, depending on the situation.
     * Range: 0-60 s, default: 4 s
 * _Authentication error delay_
     * Time in seconds between user authentication error and another connection attempt.
 User authentication error can be a result of a wrong name or password, or no authority granted to the user on the Miniserver.
-If this time is too short, Miniserver will eventually lock out user for longer period of time due to too many failed login attempts.
-This time should allow administrator to fix authentication issue without being locked out.
-Connection retry is required, because very rarely Miniserver seems to reject correct credentials, which pass on another exactly same attempt.
+If this time is too short, Miniserver will eventually lock out the user for a longer period of time due to too many failed login attempts.
+This time should allow the administrator to fix the authentication issue without being locked out.
+Connection retry is required, because very rarely Miniserver seems to reject correct credentials, which are successful on a subsequent identical attempt.
     * Range: 0-3600 s, default: 60 s
 * _Communication error delay_
-    * Time in seconds between active connection close, as a result of communication error, and next connection attempt.
+    * Time in seconds between an active connection closes, as a result of a communication error, and next connection attempt.
 This relates to all types of network communication issues, which can occur and cease to exist randomly to the binding.
-It is desired that the binding monitors the situation and brings things back to online as soon as Miniserver is accesible.
+It is desired that the binding monitors the situation and brings things back to online as soon as Miniserver is accessible.
     * Range: 0-3600 s, default: 30 s

 ### Sizes